ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-arch.md

    * Private – VMware on {{site.data.keyword.cloud}}, and on-premises, VMware infrastructure platforms.
 These platforms are integrated into RiskForesight through: vCenter, NSX Manager, VMware Cloud Director (vCD), or vRealize Automation (vRA).
    * Public – Currently the only public cloud provider that is supported is AWS. {{site.data.keyword.cloud_notm}} is available soon.
    * Containers - Currently only AWS Elastic Kubernetes Service (EKS) is supported. {{site.data.keyword.cloud_notm}} Private and {{site.data.keyword.cloud_notm}} Kubernetes Services coming later.
 * Tenant or Customer Environment Zone – Used to separate tenants, customer, or business units.
 A remote collector is required because workloads exist in these zones.
-For a minimum deployment, you need one remote collector, but for a general deployment, you need one Remote Collector per tenant/customer/business unit.
+For a minimum deployment, you need one remote collector, but for a general deployment, you need one Remote Collector per tenant or customer or business unit.

 **Next topic**: [Detailed design](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix-detailed)